 The best part of coming to Costa Rica’s Caribbean coast is all of the amazingly beautiful beaches.
 Ok, so maybe that’s the second best part, a close second to all the adorable beach dogs just waiting for your attention (and snacks).
 Renting a bike is the best way to get to all of the different beaches and decide for yourself which is the best (and which dog you want to put in your suitcase for the flight back home).

 OM Yoga Studio is part of Cashew Lodge Jungle Sanctuary, a hill-top jungle paradise just three blocks from the center of town.
-You can drop in for a yoga class for $12, get a massage or reiki sesseion at their spa/ wellness center, and explore the gardens where the lodge grows its own food.
+You can drop in for a yoga class for $12, get a massage or reiki session at their spa/ wellness center, and explore the gardens where they grow their own food.
 The yoga studio is open-aired with beautiful views of the ocean.